Stable moduli spaces of hermitian forms: Introduction

 where $\grpcr$ denotes the groupoid core and the outer two equivalences are immediate from the definitions.
 This equivalence recovers a combination of Quillen's `+-equals-$\Q$'-theorem with the group completion theorem of Segal and McDuff and the work of Gillet and Waldhausen, mediating between the classical set-up of exact categories and their derived variants.
 The full statement has been a folklore result for some time, we originally learned about it from unpublished work of Clausen.
 We will give a brief discussion of the literature surrounding this result in the body of the text.

-In distinction with existing proofs, we do not have to resort to any notion of exact or Waldhausen categories as an intermediary step (given the current state of knowledge, it is in fact unclear whether such a proof could be lifted from algebraic to hermitian K-theory).
-Our proof is more direct and instead takes inspiration from cobordism theory.
+In distinction with existing proofs in the non-hermitian setting, we do not have to resort to any notion of exact or Waldhausen categories as an intermediary step; given the state of development of hermitian K-theory for such categories, it is in fact not clear whether such a proof can be lifted from algebraic to hermitian K-spaces.\footnote{During the revision process of the present paper Marlowe and Schlichting did give a proof of Theorem \ref{thm:main_special} along these more classical lines in \cite{SchlichtingII,SchlichtingIII}.
+The generality of their result is, however, incomparable to Theorem \ref{thm:resolution} in that it concerns only $\mathbb Z$-linear categories (thus ruling out appliciations to honest ring spectra), but allows for non-split exact structures.} Our proof is more direct and instead takes inspiration from cobordism theory.